 To add a new app to Bitrise go to your Dashboard and press the Add new App button.

-In case this is the first application in Bitrise, the Dashboard shows you the quickstart guide instead of a list of you uploaded apps.
+In case this is the first application in Bitrise, the Dashboard shows you the quickstart guide instead of a list of your uploaded apps.
 There you can choose to add your first app right away.

 Connecting a repository ⚓

-After you’ve selected adding a new app, you find yourself on the Create app page.
+After you’ve selected adding a new app, you find yourself on the Create New App page.

 Select your app’s privacy setting: it can be either public or private.

 - Private apps are only accessible to you, your organization members and those who are invited to work on an app.
 They require authentication to access the repository of the app.

 - Public apps expose their

 bitrise.ymland their build logs to everyone.
 If you have a public app’s build URL, you can view its build log, to help with troubleshooting, for example.
 Public apps do not require authentication and they cannot have SSH keys.

 Bitrise gives you options to connect any kind of git repository to it.
 GitHub, GitLab and Bitbucket are supported out of the box.
 If you’ve already authorized Bitrise, for example, with your GitHub, you see Bitrise automatically listing all your repositories, so you can just click on the one you’d like to connect.